-The first Ugandan Asians to take up an offer to settle in West Germany arrived in Bonn on Tuesday (January 23).
+Background: The first Ugandan Asians to take up an offer to settle in West Germany arrived in Bonn on Tuesday (January 23).
 West Germany offered to take a total of 1,000 Asian British passport holders, expelled from Uganda by President Idi Amin last year.
 By Tuesday, only thirty had taken up the offer.

 After arrival in West German military aircraft in Bonn, they were taken to a reception camp at Massen near Dortmund where they will spend two or three months learning German and, if necessary, training for new jobs.
 Most of the group had spent some months in Britain after being expelled from Uganda.
 None of them speaks more than a few words of German and none of them has work yet.
 However, West German officials are confident there will be no difficulty finding jobs for them.